 - Adhering to regulatory training standards

-Social Services will provide services to those ICF/IID individuals residing at HRC and their family.
-It is the mission of Social Services to advocate on the individual’s behalf, to be sensitive to his/her overall needs, to treat each individual with dignity and respect and to act as a liaison between the Center, individual, family and community.
+Social Services will provide services to people residing at Hudspeth Regional Center and their family.
+It is the mission of Social Services to advocate on the person’s behalf, to be sensitive to his/her overall needs, to treat each person with dignity and respect and to act as a liaison between the center, the person, the family and the community.

 Social Workers provide the following services to each individual:

-- Serves as the individual advocate regarding individual rights issues;
+- Serves as the person’s advocate regarding rights issues

-- Maintains and promotes contact between the family and the individual;
+- Maintains and promotes contact between the family and the person

-- Serves as an active member of the Interdisciplinary Team and assists in developing individual support plan for the individuals;
+- Serves as an active member of the Interdisciplinary Team and assists in developing Individual Support Plans for people

-- Assists in shopping with the individual for clothing and other personal items;
+- Assists in shopping with the person for clothing and other personal items

 - Completes the admission process in order to help make the transition from the family to the IID Program as easy as possible